 - Supported by the community: We are proud to work with APANO, the Black Parent Initiative, POIC, Verde, and Wisdom of the Elders as program partners.

 - Workforce development that works: Four students of this program have received full-time job offers in the environmental field as a direct result of completing this program.

 - Grow with us: We are currently seeking new and diverse project partners, Community Business Organizations, and funders to ensure this pilot program has the financial stability to succeed as a permanent part of the Friends of Trees program offering.

-The Adult Urban Forestry & Restoration Training & Internship program (AUF) is a job-training opportunity through Friends of Trees and partner organizations, based in Portland, OR that serves the Portland-Metro region.
+First implemented in 2018, the Adult Urban Forestry & Restoration Training & Internship program (AUF) is a job-training opportunity through Friends of Trees and partner organizations, based in Portland, OR and serving the Portland-Metro region.
 This program’s mission is to support historically-underrepresented communities in the fields of urban forestry and natural area restoration.
 Friends of Trees and its partners accomplish this through classroom education, professional networking, and increasing access to a career path in the environmental field.

 The participants in the AUF program have varied interest and experience in the urban forestry and restoration fields and range from individuals just getting started to seasoned professionals looking for a more sustainable career.